“Those few hours cast a spell that changed my life” – Wainwright.

 This project aims to help more people to enjoy and appreciate the view from Orrest Head by creating improved, sustainable access to the summit.
 It is a project about people - removing barriers, providing opportunity, increasing understanding and building relationships.

-We are working with Windermere Town Council, South Lakeland District Council and their tenant to continue the restoration of a Victorian carriage drive which takes people close to the summit.
+We are working with Windermere Town Council, South Lakeland District Council to continue the restoration of a Victorian carriage drive which takes people close to the summit.
 From there we will create an alternative, easy-gradient path to the viewpoint which will be suitable for people with pushchairs and mobility scooters.
 The path will be surfaced with the same fine stone material as the previously restored carriage drive.
 The existing route through the gate and up the steps will remain in place as some people prefer this challenge.

 We will improve the drainage on the summit and replant the eroded areas to help restore the habitat.
 We will also provide new seating and more information about the special features of this World Heritage Site.

 We also plan to provide an all-terrain mobility scooter which will be available in Windermere for people to use.
 The path will become a Miles without Stiles route.